wix-playground/dapperdox/README.md

 This mechanism for naming and grouping API operations gives you the most control.

-However, if tags cannot be used, Swaggerly must still have a title to use for an API path, and will fall back to using the `summary` member from one of the path operations.
+However, if tags cannot be used, DapperDox must still have a title to use for an API path, and will fall back to using the `summary` member from one of the path operations.
 This often does not produce the best results, unless the `summary` members of all operations for a path are set to the same text, as in the example above, but will often not be the case.

-To force the group name of all operations declared for a path, the Swaggerly specific `x-pathName` member may be specified in the Path Item object.
+To force the group name of all operations declared for a path, the DapperDox specific `x-pathName` member may be specified in the Path Item object.
 This will always take effect, and will even override the description or name inherited from the top level `tags` member.
 However, tags are the most flexible approach to name method groups.